rlugojr/sample-apps/api-explorer/README.md

 ## Running the API Explorer

+The API Explorer takes as input a JSON file (a Swagger specification) that describes each REST API endpoint.
+To use API Explorer with your cluster, you need to edit this JSON file to point to the API host on your cluster (`api.your-cluster.example.com`, for example).

 Due to cross-domain restrictions in web browsers, you must run API Explorer on a local web server at `localhost:9000`.
 Your Apcera cluster will not accept requests if the app is running on another domain.

 1. Open **apcera-api.json** in a text editor.